calculix/CalculiX-Examples/README.md

-# CalculiX-Examples
+# Parametric CalculiX-Examples
 Created by Martin Kraska, Brandenburg University of Applied Sciences

 These examples demonstrate the use of [CalculiX](http://www.dhondt.de/) for various analysis types.
+Most of them use parametrized geometry generated in CGX, some use GMSH for geometry and meshing.

 Also, there are some helper python scripts.
 See [Scripts page](Scripts/) for usage hints.